ubikorp/astro-lacking/src/content/post/playlists/2021-09-28-doctor-my-eyes.md

 - The Llamps
 - Luna
 - Lush
-- Margot & The Nuclear So And So's
+- Margot + the Nuclear So And Sos
 - Mariachi El Bronx
 - MC Honky
 - Meat Wave